 The Aether Flight Electronics consists of the following items:

 After having successfully tested the Stability Augmentation System of the CanSat V7S developed by the Advanced Control Team, the team is upscaling the canard system for supersonic speeds.
 Project Aether is the first DARE rocket which features supersonic active stabilization.

 The canard system is mechanically limited to do roll-stabilization only because the ACT still needs to test full control on a small scale.
 Via an integrated gearing system, the canards will always rotate into the same direction, which improves the safety of this system.

-The Aerodynamics department within the ACT is performing dedicated Computational Fluid Dynamics (CFD) simulations, to study the flow of the canards in supersonic speeds and to optimise the design.
+The Aerodynamics department within the ACT is performing dedicated Computational Fluid Dynamics (CFD) simulations, to study the flow of the canards in supersonic speeds and to optimize the design.

-To ensure that Aether will lift-off and reaches supersonic velocity, the rocket is powered by the biggest solid rocket motor ever developed by DARE: the DXS-Asimov.
-The DXS-Asimov is derived from the Leonidas 5 engine, the previous large engine of the Solid Propulsion Team.
-To ensure that the engine meets its theoretical performance, various single grain motor (SGM) tests and full-scale motor (FSM) tests are conducted during the Aether development process.
+To ensure that Aether will lift-off and reaches supersonic velocity, the rocket is powered by the biggest solid rocket motor ever developed by DARE: the DXS-Icarus, derived from the DXS-Asimov engine, the previous largest engine from the Solid Propulsion Team.
+To ensure that the engine meets its maximum performance, various single grain motor (SGM) tests and full-scale motor (FSM) tests are conducted during the Aether development process.

 It is unique in comparison to previous DARE’s engines, as it has a star shaped core to provide sufficient initial thrust to lift the rocket off of the tower.
 It features a composite combustion chamber, a steel nozzle and, a safety ingition valve.